Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: The Estimation and Denoising Procedure

-To implement the reverse SDE \eqref{eq:reverse time sde} in practice, we should estimate the score-function $\nabla\log{p_{t}(\cdot)}$ for each $t$.
-However, the standard objective \eqref{eq:objective} can not be estimated since we do not have data from $P_{\bX_{t}}$.
-To resolve this, we resort to the following useful lemma from \cite{stefanski1995simulation}.
-With this, we show that target \eqref{eq:objective} can be properly estimated, even without samples from $P_{\bX_{t}}$.
-To simplify the presentation, we always assume the expectation and the series summation are exchangeable for the Taylor series of an analytic function throughout the paper. \begin{lemma} Let $\bxi_{1}$ and $\bxi_{2}$ be mean zero independent and identically distributed normal vectors.
-For any analytic function $f(\cdot)$ on $\bbC^{d}$, it holds that $\mE_{\bxi_{1}, \bxi_{2}}[f(\bx + \bxi_{1} + \mathrm{i}\bxi_{2})] = f(\bx)$, where $\mathrm{i} = \sqrt{-1}$ is the imaginary unit. \end{lemma} To get some intuitions for this Lemma, we consider the univariate case where $\xi_{1}$ and $\xi_{2}$ are standard normal variables.
+To implement the reverse SDE \eqref{eq:reverse time sde} in practice, we must estimate the score function $\nabla\log{p_{t}(\cdot)}$ for each $t$.
+However, the standard objective \eqref{eq:objective} cannot be estimated directly because we do not have data from $P_{\bX_{t}}$.
+To resolve this, we use the following useful lemma from \cite{stefanski1995simulation}.
+With this lemma, we show that the target \eqref{eq:objective} can be properly estimated without samples from $P_{\bX_{t}}$.
+To simplify presentations, we assume that expectation and series summation are exchangeable for the Taylor series of an analytic function. \begin{lemma} Let $\bxi_{1}$ and $\bxi_{2}$ be mean-zero independent and identically distributed normal vectors.
+For any analytic function $f(\cdot)$ on $\bbC^{d}$, it holds that $\mE_{\bxi_{1}, \bxi_{2}}[f(\bx + \bxi_{1} + \mathrm{i}\bxi_{2})] = f(\bx)$, where $\mathrm{i} = \sqrt{-1}$ is the imaginary unit. \end{lemma} Next, we provide some intuition for Lemma \ref{lem: complex debias}.
+We consider the univariate case where $\xi_{1}$ and $\xi_{2}$ are standard normal variables.
 Then, for any positive integer $r$, $\mE[(\xi_{1} + i\xi_{2})^{r}] = 0$ and hence $\mE[(x + \xi_{1} + i\xi_{2})^{r}] = x^{r}$ according to the binomial theorem and straightforward calculation.
-This suggests the Lemma \ref{lem: complex debias} holds for all polynomials.
-The generalization to analytic functions is straightforward under regularity conditions since analytic functions can be expressed as Taylor series.
-The following corollary based on Lemma \ref{lem: complex debias} paves the way to estimate the score of $\bX_{t}$ solely based on $\bX_{1}$. \begin{corollary} Let $\bxi \sim \cN(\bzero, \bbSig)$ be a random vector independent of $\bX_{0}$ and $\beps$.
-If $\bs_{t}(\bX_{t}; \btheta_{t})$ and $\nabla\bs_{t}(\bX_{t}; \btheta_{t})$ are both analytic, then we have
+This suggests that Lemma \ref{lem: complex debias} holds for all polynomials.
+The generalization of this lemma to general analytic functions is straightforward, since analytic functions can be expressed as Taylor series under regularity conditions.
+The following corollary based on Lemma \ref{lem: complex debias} paves the way to estimate the score function of $\bX_{t}$ based solely on the error-contaminated data $\bX_{1}$.